 Plus I think people are pretty smart.
 Long gone are the days of the used cars sales slimy approach.
 If I am darn excited about a product, the enthusiasm, and interest I show in sharing shine through.

-I can’t recommend April’s Master Affiliate Group Marketing program enough if you are interested in learning a variety of ways to make money with affiliate marketing.
+I can’t recommend April’s Master Affiliate Group Marketing program enough if you are interested in learning the secret the most profitable small businesses know and a variety of ways to make money with affiliate marketing.
 She shares how you can make affiliate marketing as a service provider with no email list too.
 April has tried it all and shares what works and what doesn’t.
 It’s just not plastering affiliate links everywhere (which BTW is the wrong way to do it and a surefire way to make people walk the other way when they see you!)

 I can’t wait to see you in the private Facebook group.